 To find out how this would work for your current debt load, check out Upsolve’s Debt Repayment Calculator.

 There are a number of ways to consolidate your credit card debt into one monthly bill.
 Here are the four most popular.

-We recommend first checking a local credit union like this one for the loan.
+We recommend first checking a local credit union for the loan.
 Credit unions will generally offer lower rates and more flexible terms than online lenders, particularly if you have a poor credit score.
 Credit unions can never charge more than 18% by law.

 Online lenders like LendingClub or LendingTree may have low rates for those with excellent credit, but their rates go up to 36% for those with poor credit.
 Online lenders also may charge upfront fees for originating the loan, ranging from 1 to 3%.

 The advantages of online lenders are they offer the loan without a “hard inquiry” on your credit report, so it won’t affect your credit score the way a consolidation loan from a credit union probably will.

 Home Equity Loan or Home Equity Line of Credit